Skip to contents

 Optional Full-System Bootstrap

-If you want to propagate uncertainty through the full bridge workflow, including indicator completion and aggregation, set full_system_bootstrap = TRUE.
-This can be substantially slower than the default residual-resampling intervals because each bootstrap draw re-estimates the full bridge pipeline.
+If you want to propagate uncertainty through the full mixed-frequency workflow, including indicator completion and aggregation, set full_system_bootstrap = TRUE.
+This can be substantially slower than the default residual-resampling intervals because each bootstrap draw re-estimates the full pipeline.
 In that mode, both the reported coefficient standard errors and the forecast intervals are based on the bootstrap draws.

 full_model <- mf_model(